 - Reward system and dopamine release.
 As in the case of other forms of addiction, gambling activities reinforce the neurotransmitter dopamine.
 A fast speed of play combined with the short time between placing a bet and winning creates a gratifying connection between the activity of betting and receiving the reward of a dopamine hit.
 The mind is tricked into chasing the risk in anticipation of a dopamine reward, leading to impulsive loss-chasing behaviours.
 Gambling addictions can often lead to disastrous financial, emotional and mental consequences.

 - Other non-monetary incentives.
 Virtual or offline games which provide points, advantages or rewards based on luck or chance, for instance, can also lead to gambling behaviour.
 The popular TV series ‘Squid Game’ showed the dark side of gambling, where even human lives were used as stakes in the game.
-When the individual finds it difficult to disengage from the activity despite it causing problems in relationships, work, personal and emotional life, or financial responsibilities, it is time to seek professional help.
+When the individual finds it difficult to disengage from the activity despite it causing problems in relationships, work, personal and emotional life, or financial responsibilities, it is time to seek professional counselling and treatment from experts in Singapore.

 - Feeling the need to be secretive about your gambling activity